 Spousal support can be either temporary or permanent.
 Courts will usually award permanent support only for marriages that have lasted for at least 20 years.
 In shorter marriages, courts will generally award temporary support.

-Give Chicago Family Law Group a call if you have a spousal support issue that needs to be resolved today.
+Chicago Family Law Group welcomes your call if you have a spousal support issue that needs to be resolved today.
 We’ll be happy to bring our years of experience to bear on your case.

 Sign Up For Our Newsletter and Exclusive eBook “Know This Before Filing for Divorce or Seeking Child Custody